The problem with D&D 5e

 On the other hand, being a good RPG for combat and “build” is clearly not enough, or 4e would have been much more popular than it was.
 In fact, I think part of the attraction of D&D is that it offers a system that caters to many different players.

 Nonetheless, I believe that 5e is fundamentally broken.
-And it’s not because it “tries to do everything and isn’t good at anything.” in fact, trying to everything is the saving grace of D&D.
+And it’s not because it “tries to do everything and isn’t good at anything.”
+In fact, trying to do everything is the saving grace of D&D.

 Combat Without Stakes

 5e is packed with combat options, an endless list of spells, powers, and mechanics that all revolve around fighting.
-But the fights tare often trivial.
+But the fights are often trivial.
 Most encounters are designed to make the players feel powerful, ensuring easy wins with little risk.
 Even the so-called “boss fights” are rarely more than “somewhat challenging.”
-The result?
 If you like meaningful, high-stakes confrontations, 5e actively fights against that preference.

-A reason for this is how the Challenge Rating (CR) system works—or, more accurately, how it doesn't.
-CR is supposed to help DMs create balanced encounters, but in practice, it's a deeply flawed metric that often underestimates how strong a well-coordinated party is.
-A fight labeled as “Deadly” is usually just a speed bump, while lower-difficulty fights offer no real threat.
-This results in combat that looks like a challenge on paper but almost never feels like one at the table.
+One of the reasons for this is how the Challenge Rating (CR) system works.
+CR is supposed to help DMs create balanced encounters, but a fight labeled as “Deadly” is usually just a speed bump, while lower-difficulty fights offer no threat.

 1. DMs who follow the CR system get predictable, unthreatening encounters.

-2. DMs who want real challenge must manually tweak encounters, but in doing so, they are working against the system.
+2. DMs who want real challenge manually tweak encounters, but in doing so, must work against the system.

-This means that difficulty in 5e isn’t built into the mechanics—it has to be artificially imposed by the DM, usually by adding more enemies, increasing monster HP, or throwing out CR guidelines entirely.
-If a system requires you to ignore its own balancing rules to create tension, that’s a fundamental design flaw.
-Furthermore, even this will not fully solve the problem, because the system is so unbalanced towards the players.
-I literally had a fight where a dragon reduced to 0 HP all the members of the party except one, and through a combination of healing powers and recovery mechanics, the whole party was up and fighting again after just one round!
+And the system is so unbalanced towards the players that it is hard to create any challenge.
+I literally had a fight where a dragon reduced to 0 HP all the members of the party except one, and through a combination of healing powers and recovery mechanics, the whole party was up and fighting again after one round!

 Combat as the Default Solution

 Another issue is how 5e presents conflict resolution.
-In a great RPG, combat should be one of many tools available to solve problems.
-In 5e, though, the system tilts everything toward combat as the primary option.
+Combat should be one of many tools available to solve problems.
+In 5e the system tilts everything toward combat as the primary option.

-I can understand that combat options need to be more developed from the mechanical perspective than other in-fiction activities.
-After all, I can easily roleplay social interactions without rules, and I don't need rules to build and solve in-fiction puzzles, and combat is something that I would rather not exercise real life abilities to resolve.
-So, physical activities like combat will typically require more mechanics than social and mental activities, but D&D goes completely overboard in this.
+I can understand that combat options need to be more mechanically developed than other in-fiction activities.
+After all, I can easily roleplay social interactions without rules, and I don't need rules to build and solve in-fiction puzzles.
+Combat, on the other hand, is something that I would rather not exercise my real life skills to resolve.
+So, it is normal that physical activities will require more mechanics than social and mental activities, but D&D goes completely overboard.

 Long, long Battles

 Now, in theory, a GM can cut fights short once the outcome is obvious.
-But doing so removes one of the few real strategic/tacticsl elements that 5e combat has—the decision of whether to conserve limited resources and save time, or spend them to minimise damage.
+But doing so removes one of the few real strategic/tacticsl elements that 5e combat has—the decision of whether to conserve limited resources and save time, or spend them to minimise damage to the party.

 If the GM just handwaves the final stretch of battle, then this entire risk-reward decision disappears.
 The game’s built-in challenge of managing limited-use abilities gets nullified, leaving behind an even emptier tactical experience.
 This means that the very thing making fights drag—the need to weigh whether using resources is worth it—is also the only thing that gives them any strategic value at all.